 The best meat thermometer I have found to use with an air fryer is the Meater*.
 This is a truly wireless meat thermometer, it is like a skewer that you stick in the meat and then uses Bluetooth to tell your phone when the meat is cooked perfectly.

-However, any instant-read meat thermometer should do the job, and are much more budget-friendly.
+However, any instant-read meat thermometer should do the job, and is much more budget-friendly.

 Serving ideas for pork roast